 Important: This is not investment advice.
 We present a number of common arguments for and against investing in this commodity.
 Please seek professional advice before making investment decisions.

 Reasons to Trade Dogecoin

 Here are some reasons that traders choose to trade Dogecoin:

 - An engaged user base

 - 1 DOGE = 1 DOGE.

-With most currencies, a large number of coins can be lost or damaged as a result of users losing hardware, forgetting wallet passwords, etc.
+With most cryptocurrencies, a large number of coins can be lost or damaged as a result of users losing hardware, or forgetting wallet passwords.

 This is especially true for a cryptocurrency like Dogecoin, where users regularly spend their coins.
 An inflationary coin can help ensure a constant supply and that mining will also be at least semi-profitable.

 Dogecoin undoubtedly has one of the best communities out there.
-They are approachable, friendly and helpful.
+They are approachable, friendly, and helpful.